raduvd/realestate/README.md

 - maven, java JDK (with env paths)
 - nodejs
 - plugin Moesif Origin & CORS Changer, turned on
 - Chrome driver installed at: C:\Users\vancer\Desktop\Libraryes & Sources\chromedriver_win32\chromedriver.exe or change the property to new location.
-This driver should be compatible with your chrome.
-Use the same version
+This driver should be compatible with your chrome browser (use the same version).